jbx-protocol/juice-docs-v1/protocol/learn/administration.md

 # Administration

-The following contracts contain functions that can only be accessed by a privileged administrating address, initially the JuiceboxDAO multisig:
+The following functions can only be accessed by a privileged administrating address, initially the JuiceboxDAO multisig:

 * **[`JBProjects.setTokenUriResolver(...)`](../api/contracts/jbprojects/write/settokenuriresolver.md)**\
   Allows the owner of the [`JBProjects`](../api/contracts/jbprojects/) contract to provide and change the [`IJBTokenUriResolver`](../api/interfaces/ijbtokenuriresolver.md) used to provide metadata for project NFTs in its [`tokenURI(...)`](../api/contracts/jbprojects/read/tokenuri.md) function.